 Fusion devices have digital I/Os that are grouped into I/O voltage banks.
 There are three digital I/O banks on the AFS090 and AFS250 devices and four digital I/O banks on the AFS600 and AFS1500 devices.
-The north side of I/O in the AFS600 and AFS1500 devices is comprised of two banks of Actel Pro I/Os.
+The north side of I/O in the AFS600 and AFS1500 devices is comprised of two banks of Microsemi Pro I/Os.

-The Actel Pro I/Os support a wide number of voltage referenced I/O standards in addition to the multitude of single-ended and differential I/O standards common throughout all of the Actel digital I/Os.
+The Microsemi Pro I/Os support a wide number of voltage referenced I/O standards in addition to the multitude of single-ended and differential I/O standards common throughout all of the digital I/Os.
 Each I/O voltage bank has dedicated input/output supply and ground voltages (VMV/GNDQ for input buffers and VCCI/GND for output buffers).
 Because of these dedicated supplies, only I/Os with compatible standards can be assigned to the same I/O voltage bank.
 The required voltage values and their compatible I/O standards for IGLOOe, Fusion, and ProASIC3E devices are the same (see the "Compatible I/O Standards" table for ProASIC3E devices below).

-For more information about Fusion devices, see the "Fusion Family of Mixed-Signal Flash FPGAs" datasheet on the Actel web site.
+For more information about Fusion devices, see the Fusion Family of Mixed-Signal Flash FPGAs datasheet on the Microsemi SoC web site.

-IGLOOe, Fusion, ProASIC3E, and Axcelerator
+IGLOOe, Fusion and ProASIC3E

-IGLOOe, Fusion, ProASIC3L (A3PE3000L) devices, ProASIC3E, and Axcelerator devices have eight I/O banks surrounding the chip, two per side, numbered 0-7.
+IGLOOe, Fusion, ProASIC3L (A3PE3000L) devices and ProASIC3E devices have eight I/O banks surrounding the chip, two per side, numbered 0-7.
 The I/O banks are color-coded for quick identification.
-You can change the default colors through the Display Settings dialog box.
+You can change the default colors through the .